bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 describe the operations on elements of GF(p^2) assuming that x = x0 + x1\*i, where x0 and x1 are elements
 of GF(p).

 Let x and y be elements of GF(p^2).
-A point (x, y) on Curve4Q is serialized as a 512-bit (64-octet) sequence, which consists of the 32 byte encoding of x = x0 + x1\*i followed by the 32-byte encoding of y = y0 + y1\*i.
-Below we have a diagram of the bits.
+A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y followed by a single byte: 0 if the lexographically smaller of the two x coordinates is the right one, 1 if not.

 ~~~~~
 |--------------- x ---------------|--------------- y ---------------|